skatsubo/immich-upgrade-lab/README.md

 1. Initial version.
 The sandbox can be created from scratch (empty), from an existing snapshot, from data of an existing Immich instance (library, postgres).
-The sandbox can be reviewed and configured or populated with assets before performing an upgrade.
+It's possible to interact with the sandbox (open Immich UI, change settings, populate with assets) before performing an upgrade.

 - It deploys the initial version.
 - You do initial setup and add some files to the sandbox.